A guide to Fix Nespresso Machine Leaking from Bottom or top

 Spot any visual crack if there is any you have to replace the water tank.

-iI) Faulty internal Pipework
+2. Faulty internal Pipework or heating element

 To find water leaks in the internal piping, run the Nespresso machine while it is disassembled to detect water leaks.